synarete/silofs/.prompts/audit-prand.md

 Number Generator (PRNG) implementation in `silofs`.

 ## 1. Overview
+Silofs is a user-space file-system (FUSE).
 The file `prand.c` implements a userspace PRNG `silofs_prandgen`.
 It mixes system entropy with a cryptographic hash function (SHA3-256 via `libgcrypt`) to produce a stream of pseudo-random bytes.
-A user consumes pseudo-random bints as `uint64_t` chunks.
+A user consumes pseudo-random bits as `uint64_t` chunks.
+File-system operations feeds input state bits.

 ## 2. Objective
 Identify weaknesses in the PRNG design that could lead to: